 RTPI Yorkshire International Network

-The new RTPI Yorkshire International Network was launched in Leeds on 29 November 2016 by Trudi Elliott, RTPI Chief Executive, and RTPI Yorkshire member and former RTPI President, Janet O'Neill.
+The RTPI Yorkshire International Network was launched in Leeds in November 2016 by Trudi Elliott, RTPI Chief Executive, and RTPI Yorkshire member and former RTPI President, Janet O'Neill.

 If you would like to join the Network please contact: firstname.lastname@example.org